What is the best electric heater for a large room?

 De’Longhi budget-friendly oil-filled radiator space heater

 Let’s take a look at De’Longhi’s space heater for large rooms.
-It is a low-maintenance oil-filled heater, one of the most energy-saving and low-cost types of space heaters.
-This is due to the fact that the oil inside the heater, once heated up, retains the heat for much longer periods of time, even once turned off.
+What makes this one of the best space heaters is that it is a low-maintenance, oil-filled radiator heater — one of the most energy-saving and low-cost types of space heaters.
+Unlike most space heaters, once heated up, it retains the heat for much longer periods of time, even once turned off.

 Thanks to this feature and ECO technology, the De’Longhi space heater can maintain an optimal temperature of your choosing.

 The heating oil system is permanently sealed so you don’t ever have to worry about it.
-This also means that there are no exposed heating elements that can harm you or your surroundings.
+This also means that this oil-filled radiator heater has no exposed heating elements that can harm you or your surroundings.

-Other safety features include a low surface temperature, rounded design, as well as an automatic shut-off feature that turns off the heater if it starts overheating.
+Other safety features include a low surface temperature, rounded design, as well as an automatic shut-off feature for overheat protection.